Pharming Group (OTCMKTS:PHGUF) Lifted to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Pharming Group (OTCMKTS:PHGUF) from a strong sell rating to a hold rating in a report issued on Thursday, Zacks.com reports.
+Pharming Group (OTCMKTS:PHGUF) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Friday, Zacks.com reports.

 According to Zacks, “Pharming Group NV develops innovative therapeutics for the treatment of genetic disorders, specialty products for surgical indications and nutritional products.
 The advanced technologies of the Company include innovative and validated platforms for the production of protein therapeutics, technology and processes for the purification and formulation of its products.
 Its primary product Ruconest (R) is a recombinant human C1 inhibitor approved for the treatment of angioedema attacks in patients with hereditary angioedema in the European Union countries, Norway, Iceland and Liechtenstein.
 Pharming Group NV is headquartered in Leiden, the Netherlands. “